 10. Drivers or Passengers Opening Car Doors

 People in cars in traffic are a very inconsiderate bunch.
-Have you ever had someone swing open a door and hits you while you are sitting, waiting for traffic to keep moving?
+Have you ever had someone swing open a door and hit you while you are sitting, waiting for traffic to keep moving?
 If you are lucky, the door opening may scratch your bike a little or touch the handlebars.
 In a more severe case, you could get knocked off your bike.
 Another common kind of motorbike collision caused by car drivers and passengers is opening the door on a narrow shared road.

 While it may just be a simple case of a passenger or driver not checking the mirror, the momentum of driving onto a metal door can cause serious injury.
-Avoid this kind of accident by maintaining a door-wide gap between yourself and vehicles around you.
+Avoid this kind of accident by maintaining a door-wide gap between yourself and the vehicles around you.
 Ride slowly in confined environments and pay close attention to cars slowing down.